jomettler/KP3s-coreXZ/readme.md

 ## BOM:
 Parts you receive from disassembling the Stock KP3s are not listed in the BOM.
 Please make sure you don´t loose any screws!
-There is no guarantee that this BOM covers all parts necessary tu build this Mod.
+There is no guarantee that this BOM covers all parts necessary to build this Mod.
 It´s strongly recommendended to source higher quantities than listed here.

 ### Toolhead + Toolhead Mount
 For the parts required to build the sailfin extruder, please refer to https://github.com/CroXY3D/Sailfin-Extruder